binhnguyennus/awesome-scalability/README.md

 * [Web Scalability for Startup Engineers](https://www.goodreads.com/book/show/23615147-web-scalability-for-startup-engineers)
 * [Scalability Rules: 50 Principles for Scaling Web Sites](http://scalabilityrules.com/)

-#### *This project is created by [Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/) in [2017 Christmas Eve](https://github.com/binhnguyennus/awesome-scalability/graphs/contributors) and is dedicated to late-night programmers who sacrifice their personal life at work!
+#### *This project is created by [Nguyen Quoc Binh](https://www.linkedin.com/in/binhnguyennus/) in [2017 Christmas Eve](https://github.com/binhnguyennus/awesome-scalability/graphs/contributors) and is dedicated to late-night programmers who sacrifice their personal life at work!
 Many long hours of hard work have gone into this project.
 If you find it helpful, please share on Facebook, [on Twitter](https://ctt.ec/V8B2p), [on Weibo](http://t.cn/RnjFLCB), or on your chat groups!
 Knowledge is power, knowledge shared is power multiplied.
 Thank you!
 You are awesome :heart:*